renaissancepixie/js-minicamp-homework-1/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Variables

+	A variable is a name for piece of information, any kind of information you decide.
+You might have a variable called "hairColor" which stores the information "brown", or "numberOfBrothers" which stores the information 3.

 	* Strings
 	* Functions (arguments, `return`)
 	* `if` statements